Embed Code

 Etymology

-From Latin pollen (fine flour).
-Used by Linnaeus in the 18th century to describe the spores produced in the anthers of flowers.
+Learned borrowing from Latin pollen (fine flour), used by Carl Linnaeus in the 18th century to describe the spores produced in the anthers of flowers.

 Pronunciation